perrette/papers/docs/installation.md

 The [GNOME Papers](https://gitlab.gnome.org/GNOME/papers) document viewer (the default viewer on recent GNOME desktops) also installs a `papers` command; with both installed, whichever comes first in `$PATH` wins.
+Two mitigations are built in:

-The package therefore also installs the command under the unambiguous name `papers-cli` — call that, or set a shell alias (e.g.
+- The package also installs the command under the unambiguous name `papers-cli` — call that, or set a shell alias (e.g.
   `alias papers=papers-cli`), on systems where the names collide.
+- Because this command may mask GNOME Papers, `papers somefile.pdf` (a plain existing file instead of a subcommand) opens the file with the system's default viewer rather than erroring — which on a GNOME desktop typically launches GNOME Papers itself, so the viewer keeps working for the common case.
+Subcommand names always take precedence (`papers ./list` opens a file named `list`; `papers list` lists your library), and viewer-specific flags are not forwarded — call the viewer's binary directly for those.

 ## Dependencies